spearwolf/custom_event/README.md

 ### Subscriber Parameters

-All message parameters will be passed on to the subscribers.
+All message parameters will be passed on to subscribers.

 ```javascript
 _e.on('foo/bar', function(a, b, c) { console.log('a:', a, 'b:', b, 'c:', c); })